Conservatives Are Worried About Being Turned Away At Restaurants Because Of MAGA Hats, There’s An App For That

 — ABC11 EyewitnessNews (@ABC11_WTVD) March 12, 2019

-However, Fox News notes that it’s impossible to verify the crowdsourced data provided to the app, and there is no hedge against users not reporting the truth.
+However, Fox News notes that it’s impossible to verify the crowdsourced data provided to the app, and there is no hedge against users failing to report the truth.

 Wallace says that the app isn’t necessarily intended to identify and direct customers to pro-Trump businesses.
 Rather, it’s about identifying businesses that keep politics completely out of their business plan.

-Ever since Trump announced his candidacy for president and then got elected, news stories have appeared with some frequency of people wearing “Make America Great Again” hats being hassled, denied service, or otherwise treated poorly in restaurants and businesses.
+Ever since Trump announced his successful presidential run, news stories have frequently appeared detailing incidents in which patrons wearing “Make America Great Again” hats have been hassled, denied service, or otherwise treated poorly within restaurants and other businesses.

-For example, as NBC News reports, just last week a New York City bartender working at Jake’s Dilemma threw out a customer for wearing the hat.
+For example, as NBC News reports, a New York City bartender working at Jake’s Dilemma threw a customer out of the establishment for wearing the MAGA hat last week.
 The bartender was later “disciplined” by his employer.

-Similarly, as The San Antonio Express-News reported at the time, last summer a teenager was attempting to enjoy a meal at a San Antonio Whataburger, while wearing his MAGA hat, when an assailant, later identified as Kino Jimenez, allegedly verbally assaulted the teen and then tore his hat off of his head.
-He was later indicted for assault.
+Similarly, as The San Antonio Express-News reported at the time, a teenager was attempting to enjoy a meal at a San Antonio Whataburger while wearing his MAGA hat last summer.
+Then, an assailant — later identified as Kino Jimenez — allegedly verbally assaulted the teen, and then tore his hat from his head.
+Jimenez was later indicted for assault.